PrestaShop/open-source/content/slack/_index.md

   - /slack/readme/
 ---

-# PrestaShop Project's Slack chat
+# PrestaShop Project's Slack Chat

 The project's Slack chat is open to anyone who wants to discuss, help and contribute to the PrestaShop open source project.
-If you are an active contributor, or want to become one, this is definitely a place to be!
+If you are an active contributor, or want to become one, this is definitely the place to be!

 <a class="btn btn-primary" style="margin: 2rem auto" href="https://join.slack.com/t/prestashop/shared_invite/zt-dkmbz5qf-I~FlEWwmRUOXunc5ui0Ucg">Request an invitation for PrestaShop's Slack chat</a>
 {.text-center}